alberto255345/api-amigos-casamento/README.md

 # Api Amigos do Casamentoe

-A Django project to help you wrangle a wedding's guests.
-Wedding Wrangle will:

-* Import a CSV of guests and the following data:
-    * Full Name
-    * Email
-    * Password
-    * Groups
+API to help a friend create a wedding photo gallery.:

 ## Stack used
 * Python